 You will make mistakes.
 Typos.
 Bad links.
+Not the exact client voice.
 Hopefully you are careful and learn the ins and outs of each social media platform so you can help your client reach its highest potential.

 But there’s also so much room for growth and success.
-And if you love the idea of managing it all, my VA Crash course covers: Facebook, Instagram, Pinterest, & Tailwind, + you’ll learn how to add in email marketing.
+And if you love the idea of managing it all, my Unicorn Digital Marketing School covers: Facebook and Instagram with bonus trainings in Facebook Community Management.
+You’ll learn how to add in email marketing.